max1mde/ChatBubbles-API/README.md

     .setBillboard(Display.Billboard.VERTICAL)
     .setMaxLineWidth(500)
     .setSeeThroughBlocks(false);
-// For more properties look into the ChatBubble class or in your IDE's auto complete
+// For more properties look into the ChatBubble class or in your IDE's auto completions for that object
 ```

 To spawn that chat bubble you need the bubble generator ↓